 Hydrogen gas is produced from the unabsorbed sugar as it reaches the large intestine.
 This gas can be measured in your child’s breath.
 During the hydrogen breath test, breath samples are taken and sent to the lab to be checked for hydrogen.

-- If your child recently had antibiotic therapy, runny diarrhea, colonoscopies, barium studies or enemas, please wait 14 days after he has finished any of these before starting the breath test.
+- If your child recently had antibiotic therapy, runny diarrhea, a colonoscopy, a barium study or any type of enema, please wait 14 days after he has finished any of these before starting the breath test.

 - The test does not hurt.